7 Frequently Asked Questions About Platform Beds

 Because foundations and box springs are no longer necessary, platform beds are a cost-efficient alternative and require fewer accessories to make an attractive, comfortable sleep setup.
 Any type of mattress is compatible with a platform bed, although solid platforms are often required to satisfy the warranty criteria for memory foam mattresses.

 If you struggle with restless nights or squeaky springs, switching to the flatter profile of a platform may offer relaxing firmness.
 Slatted styles ventilate your mattress, reducing the buildup of allergens and mildew.
 Many platform bed frames also sit low to the ground, making a bed-skirt unnecessary and allowing children to climb up with ease.
 To consider additional advantages, read more Benefits of Platform Beds.

 What platform bed sizes are available?

-The platform bed's design affects the amount of space around your bed, so make sure you choose styles that leave plenty of legroom.
+The platform bed’s design affects the amount of space around your bed, so make sure you choose styles that leave plenty of space to move around.
 One common style is a legless, box-shaped frame with a slightly recessed interior surface that prevents your mattress from sliding around.
 The surface can also be completely flat, or in the case of Japanese platform beds, extra-wide to create a sleek border around the mattress.
-Don't fret if the legless look isn't for you.
-Platform beds are as varied as personalities, so you can find everything from tapered and hairpin legs to arches and carved claw feet.

 What material should I choose?